TH-C013/redis-cache/README.md

   enabled: true
 ```

-# If the configuration is done correclty generating the template would create the initContainer for the MariaDB statefullset
+# If the configuration is done correclty generating the template would create the initContainer for the Redis statefullset

 `manifests/test/redis/templates/master/statefulset.yaml`
 This will start an init container using the image defined and peformed the required actions as root user